“Light on the hill, across the mountains”

 The attractive garden includes a small Japanese style area and a variety of ponds.
 For safety reasons, it is essential that children are supervised by their parents at all times and not allowed in the garden alone.

-We ask just a few common sense things: Please don’t let your dog climb on the beds or furniture.
-Please take your dog off the premises to relieve itself.
+We ask just a few common sense things: please don’t let your dog climb on the beds or furniture.
+Please take your dog off the premises to relieve itself and keep it on a lead whilst in the grounds.
 Please DON’T go away and leave your dog unattended in the room for a long time.

 We know you won’t – but somebody did.
 The two dogs thought they had been abandoned and cried till their owners got back in the early hours – not very fair on the people next door.
 Breakfast is usually OK; by then you have settled in, your luggage is installed and the family ‘smell’ (in the nicest sense of the word…) is established.
 However, you know your own animals.
 If you are not happy leaving the dog in the room during breakfast, perhaps it would feel more secure in your car.